Modern Slavery Act Statement

 Policy, due diligence and risk assessment

-Given the nature of the services we offer as an asset manager, Allspring and our supply chains are comprised of business and professional service organizations and have minimal contact with the countries and sectors that are generally considered to have a risk of modern slavery and human trafficking.
+Given the nature of the services we offer as an asset manager, Allspring and our supply chains are comprised of business and professional service organisations and have minimal contact with the countries and sectors that are generally considered to have a risk of modern slavery and human trafficking.

 Our Employees